JTomkiewicz/ECOAR/README.md

 ## Description

+Computer architecture was the second most challenging subject for me during my engineering studies.
+The topics discussed covered how the computer works at the lowest level of abstraction, i.e., memory management, and how many bits are used by specific primitive data types.
+We had the opportunity to write two projects in assembly language during the course.

 ## Projects

 The task was to create a program in **RISC-V** and **x86** assembler that draws a single line of text (containing only numbers and dots) on the BMP image.
 Symbols were to be presented in 8x8 pixel matrix format.
 For example, number 1 looks as follows: